learn-co-curriculum/react-hooks-state-and-events-lab/README.md

 }
 ```

 3. Create a button with the class `'bitrate'`.
+In the button, display the text:
+   "Current bitrate: 8", using the value from state to display the bitrate.

-Clicking this button changes the
-`settings.bitrate` state property to `12`.
+4. Clicking this button changes the `settings.bitrate` state property to `12`.

-4. Create a button with the class `'resolution'`.
-Clicking this button changes
+5. Create a button with the class `'resolution'`.
+In the button, display the text:
+   "Current resolution: 1080p", using the value from state to display the resolution.

-   the `settings.video.resolution` state property to `'720p'`.
+6. Clicking this button changes the `settings.video.resolution` state property
+   to `'720p'`.

 ## A Note on Classes in React